 Volunteers do not assist the public, but perform important behind-the-scenes tasks.

-Junior high students in grade 8 and high school students who live in the city limits of Hoover or have a parent/guardian who works for the City of Hoover may participate.
+Junior high students in grade 8 that are 14-years-old and high school students who live in the city limits of Hoover or have a parent/guardian who works for the City of Hoover may participate.
 The library will not accept volunteers who are required to do court-ordered community service.

 Volunteers may be scheduled for two (2) hours per work session, and no more than eight (8) hours per week.
 It may not be possible to fulfill all community service hours at the library.